The Statues of the Rockford Sock Monkeys

 Officially titled “The Missing Link: Socks, Monkeys and Rockford’s Industrial Past,” the exhibit enlightens visitors about the history of the sock monkey.
 Rockford, you see, was known for its sock knitting for more than 100 years, starting in the 1870s.
 Rockford’s famous sock was the one with the red heel.

 One of the museum’s major attractions is its seven-foot sock monkey named Nelson.
 Nelson is soft and perfect for kids to snuggle with for photos.

 A sock monkey museum is about as quirky as you can get!
 Read more about these quirky Rockford, Illinois attractions here, including the backstory of how great grand-daughter of knitting machine creator John Nelson led the charge to create fiberglass sock monkeys in the first place.

 The Sock Monkey Madness Festival

 There’s now an annual event in Rockford to take the monkey madness to a whole new level.
 The Sock Monkey Festival takes place each March at the Midway Village Museum.
-The 2020 festival will occur on March 7.
+The most recent festival occurred on March 7.